APEx: Accuracy-Aware Differentially Private Data Exploration: Conclusions

 \section{Conclusions}

-We proposed \system, a system that allows data cleaners interact with and help clean sensitive datasets while ensuring that their interactions satisfy differential privacy.
-Using experiments with human and simulated data cleaners on blocking and matching tasks, we established that \system allows high quality cleaning with a reasonable privacy loss.
+We proposed \system, a framework that allows data analysts to interact with sensitive data while ensuring that their interactions satisfy differential privacy.
+Using experiments with query benchmarks and entity resolution application, we established that \system allows high exploration quality with a reasonable privacy loss.

 \system opens many interesting future research directions.
-In terms of cleaning, we believe the primitives in \system can be extended to support other cleaning tasks like schema matching, and related tasks like feature engineering and tuning machine learning workflows.
-This would also require extending our system to handle relations with multiple tables, constraints like functional dependencies, etc. In terms of privacy, we can extend \system's privacy engine to use other forms of composition (like in the sparse vector technique), and consider translating groups of linear queries together that capture typical queries like histograms, CDFs and sets of range queries. \system turns the differentially private algorithm design problem on its head -- it minimizes privacy loss given an accuracy constraint.
-This problem has applications beyond data cleaning and can trigger an entirely new line of research.
+First, more functionalities can be added to \system: (a) a recommender which predicts the subsequent interesting queries and advises the privacy cost of these queries to the analyst; (b) an inferencer which uses historical answers to reduce the privacy cost of a new incoming query; and (c) a sampler which incorporate approximate query processing to have 3-way trade-off between efficiency, accuracy, and privacy.
+More translation algorithms from accuracy to privacy, especially for data-dependent mechanisms and non-linear queries can be implemented in \system to further save privacy budget throughout the exploration.
+We show the exploration queries in \system to support entity resolution tasks.
+These exploration queries can be extended to support other exploration tasks, e.g., schema matching, feature engineering, tuning machine learning workloads.
+This would also require extending our system to handle relations with multiple tables, constraints like functional dependencies, etc. \system turns the differentially private algorithm design problem on its head -- it minimizes privacy loss given an accuracy constraint.
+This new formulation has applications on sensitive data exploration and can trigger an entirely new line of research.